-EDUC 5700 Internship I (4) and II (8)
+EDUC 5700 Clinical Practice I (4) and Clinical Practice II (8) a & b

-Student Teaching is a full semester (13 week) internship in specific middle and high schools with pre-service teachers gradually assuming total responsibility for the class.
-They are evaluated through a rigorous performance-based assessment process based on national standards.
-They will participate in classroom teaching and observation, planning and evaluation conferences, and other school-related experiences with guidance provided by the cooperating teachers and college supervisor.
-Several seminars will be held in conjunction with these experiences and will address a variety of topics.
+Clinical Practice is a full semester (13 week) teaching in specific middle and high schools with pre-service teachers gradually assuming total responsibility for the class.
+Candidates are evaluated through a rigorous performance-based assessment process based on national standards.
+Candidates participate in classroom teaching and observation, planning and evaluation conferences, and other school-related experiences with guidance provided by the cooperating teachers and college supervisor.
+Several seminars are held in conjunction with these experiences and address a variety of topics.
 Portfolio elements required.
 Pre-requisite: Proof of SPAGE liability insurance.